Shoulder Joint PainBy Sally Ann Quirke | Filed under: Shoulder Pain

 In my experience, shoulder joint pain is mostly present for one of four reasons: Tendonitis, Frozen Shoulder, Osteoarthritis or a Pinched nerve in your neck.
 I have written another article on the 4 main causes of shoulder pain, but here I also go into detail on these and some of the other causes of shoulder joint pain.

-Your shoulder is a ball and socket joint surrounded by many muscles, ligaments and nerves.
+The shoulder joint is a complex structure, made up of a shallow ball and socket joint surrounded by many muscles, ligaments and nerves (see shoulder anatomy).
 As a result of this make-up, it can move in many directions and has a large range of movement.
 The excess movement and loose nature of the shoulder joint is the main reason for the causes of shoulder pain.

 Osteoarthritis:- Where you have wear and tear between the surfaces of a joint.
 I like to compare it to erosion on the surface of a stone or rock.
 It happens over time, as a result of overuse or due to a disease in the joint attacking the joint surfaces.

 Osteoarthritis of the shoulder joint works a little differently to this condition in the other joints in your body.
 In the shoulder it usually involves some degree of wear and tear to the tendons around your shoulder joint also.
 This is due to the fact that your shoulder is a loose joint and has more contact with tendons and muscles in its movement than it has with the surrounding bones.
 In most other joints it attacks the bones mainly.

 Shoulder joint pain results from this wear and tear.
 The pain arises from the pressure of bone rubbing against bone as well as from the inflammation in the joint and soft tissues.